 The Cloud SQL instance stores the encrypted DEK alongside the encrypted data on the PD and Google manages the Google KEK.
 With customer-managed encryption keys, you create a key that wraps the Google KEK.
 Customer-managed encryption keys let you create, revoke, and delete the KEK.

-Customer-managed encryption keys are stored within a managed service called Key Management Service (KMS).
+Customer-managed encryption keys are stored within a managed service called Cloud Key Management Service (Cloud KMS).

 The diagrams below show how data-at-rest encryption works inside a Cloud SQL instance when using default Google encryption versus customer-managed encryption keys.